 Can my comment be anonymous?

 Yes.
 Submissions can be anonymous by writing ‘anonymous’ in the email line.

-NYU offers seven fixed shuttle bus routes operating throughout the academic year, Safe Ride overnight service, airport shuttle service, charter services, and fleet management.
+NYU offers seven fixed shuttle bus routes operating throughout the academic year, Safe Ride overnight service, charter services, and fleet management.

 Any member of the NYU community who is carrying a valid NYU ID card is eligible to use NYU’s transportation services.

 What is Safe Ride?
 What is the Brooklyn Overnight Shuttle?